MC reinstatement vs new application

 The economic comparison

-Direct costs are similar — both reinstatement and new application require the $300 FMCSA filing fee plus standard service-provider preparation costs.
-The economic difference is in the operational overhead: reinstatement has no new-entrant audit; new application triggers a 12-month new-entrant audit window with the associated compliance preparation, possible §385.319 corrective action plan, and the risk of new-entrant audit failure.
+On the government fee, reinstatement is cheaper: the FMCSA reinstatement fee is a flat $80 under §360.3T(f)(52), while a new application pays the $300 OP-1 filing fee - both then add standard service-provider preparation costs.
+The larger economic difference is in operational overhead: reinstatement has no new-entrant audit; new application triggers a 12-month new-entrant audit window with the associated compliance preparation, possible §385.319 corrective action plan, and the risk of new-entrant audit failure.

 For carriers with strong compliance practices in place, the new-entrant audit is administratively manageable but adds operational distraction during the first year of the new MC.
 For carriers whose original revocation stemmed from compliance gaps, the new-entrant audit is high-risk - failing it would result in the very outcome the carrier was trying to escape with the new application.